 What are the benefits of integrating ESG into GRC frameworks?

-Integrating ESG into GRC frameworks enhances stakeholder trust and improves risk mitigation while also increasing operational efficiency and reducing costs.
+Integrating ESG into GRC frameworks enhances stakeholder trust, improves risk mitigation, and increases operational efficiency while reducing costs.

 This integration ultimately leads to a more resilient and sustainable organization.